-There most likely causes of Google Drive not working on Mac is usually caused by an error in the synchronization process or a bug in the app.
+There most likely causes of Google Drive not syncing on Mac is some kind of error in the synchronization process or a bug in the app.
 There are many possible causes for syncing errors that could cause Google Drive to not work on Mac, but dealing with such an error is typically very easy.

 Google Drive is a very useful app that rarely experiences any significant errors or other issues.
 Even if you are having any difficulties with it, resolving the problem would typically take nothing more than a restart of the app or of your Mac.
 Still, if you are having any issues with Google Drive on your Mac, be sure to read the following lines to learn how to take care of them.

-The reason Google Drive is not opening could be due to a problem in the syncing process.
-Note that Google Drive won’t directly open if you are clicking its Dock icon, to open Google Drive, use its menu bar icon from the top like we’ve shown below.
+The reason Google Drive is not working could be due to a problem in the syncing process, but note that Google Drive won’t directly open if you click on its Dock icon.
+To open Google Drive, use its menu bar icon from the top like we’ve shown below.

 If you haven’t worked with this app before, opening Google Drive can be a bit confusing at first because double-clicking its icon in the Application folder or clicking its icon in the Dock will open the app, but won’t automatically show you the Google Drive interface on your screen.
 To see the Google Drive app interface, you need to click the app’s icon that should appear in the menu bar at the top.
 From there, you can click the Settings menu, go to Preferences, and make changes to the way Google Drive functions on your Mac.